 How do I Choose a No Annual Fee Credit Card?

-On the other hand, spending $5000 on your no annual fee credit card leaves you with $50 worth of pure profit with the 1% cashback, making it a much better choice.
+On the other hand, spending $5000 on your no-annual-fee credit card leaves you with $50 worth of pure profit with the 1% cashback, making it a much better choice.

-If you’re currently paying high yearly fee and would prefer to opt for a no annual fee credit card, you have two choices:
+If you’re currently paying a high yearly fee and would prefer to opt for a no annual fee credit card, you have two choices:

 - 1. You can cancel your current credit card and apply for a new one

-- 2. You can downgrade to a no fee credit card and stay with the same issuer
+- 2. You can downgrade to a no-fee credit card and stay with the same issuer

 The first option is best avoided as it can affect your credit score.
 Canceling a credit card immediately increases your credit utilization ratio, which accounts for 30% of your credit score.
 The higher your credit utilization ratio, the lower your credit score, and you’ll want to avoid this at all costs.
 Closing a credit account and opening a new one also reduces the average age of your credit accounts, once again lowering your score.